 Each course covers the legal aspects, the methods employed including equipment required and best practice, practical hints and tips and an outdoor demonstration.
 At the end there is a short test which if passed will result in a Certificate of Attendance.

 In Scotland, training in the use of snares became obligatory in 2010.
 The Trust, in partnership with SGA and BASC, can provide accredited fox and rabbit snare training.
-However, please note that no further snaring courses are being scheduled by GWCT Scotland until the outcome of the Scottish Government’s 2016 review is known.
-If you would like to be added to our waiting list, please contact our Scottish Headquarters at firstname.lastname@example.org or call 01738 551511.
+Please contact our Scottish Headquarters at email@example.com or call 01738 551511.